LuDanielPoyu/Compliance-Analysis-of-Corporate-Social-Responsibility-Reports/README.md

 **When:** July 2023 – June 2024

 > **Disclaimer:** This portfolio uses sanitized descriptions and **synthetic examples only**.
-No proprietary code, data, screenshots, internal IDs, or configurations from ASML are included.
+No proprietary code, data, screenshots, internal IDs, or configurations from CSROne are included.

 ---